MusicGenerator/mumble-ruby-pluginbot-docs/explain_the_config.rst

 By default the bot tries to download OPUS encoded audio files or whatever is available.

-Set this to true but nil in order to convert audio files into MP3.
+Set this to true in order to convert audio files into MP3.

 Ektoplazm plugin settings
 -------------------------